johnjenkins/adg-components/README.md

 - `$ npm i` to install dependencies
 - `$ npm run start` starts a local server on <http://localhost:3333/> (with hot reload)

 We are happy to receive pull requests.
+Please verify that all automated tests are still passing.

 ### Automated tests